joyce-chen/persona5-negotiation/info.md

 ##### This Project & Credits
-This is a tool/guide to help with negotiations in Persona 5.
-As of March 18, it is still incomplete and a work-in-progress.
+This is a tool/guide to help with negotiations in Persona 5 and Persona 5 Royal.
+As of April 7, 2020, it is still incomplete and a work-in-progress.
 If you find any mistakes please feel free to open a Pull Request on Github.

+If you do not have a Github account, <a href="https://forms.gle/JtH9YUekRKVEkYgc6">please submit your suggestions or corrections through this Google Form</a>.

 Thank you to GooberSD/Chompobar for giving me permission to use <a href="https://docs.google.com/document/d/1Fq00lkODNAam7RZoczHU2kFyU3CZvyW59F0PwLnJoz8/">their guide</a> to update this guide.